tyc/successfulunittest/manuscript/lowlevelcode.md

 # Testing Low Level Code

 Low level code works closely with the hardware.
 They also known as device drivers.
 Because the code works very close to the hardware, it is very specific to the hardware it is targeting.
 From a reuse perspective, the best scenario is if a standard microcontroller or standard circuit is used for all projects, now and in the future.
 Although it is the best scenario, it is not realistic.
-Typically, the microcontroller is chosen for the project and most projects have their unique requirements that would cause a different microcontroller to be chosen for each project.
-For example, for a project where power consumption is a key requirement, the Texas Instrument MSP430 is a good candidate as it has a low power consumption during sleep mode, however for a project that needs more processing power, an microcontroller with a ARM core in it might more suitable as it provides high processing power.
+Typically, the microcontroller is chosen for the project and most projects have their unique requirements that would cause a different microcontroller to be chosen.
+For example, for a project where power consumption is a key requirement, the Texas Instrument MSP430 is a good candidate as it has a low power consumption during sleep mode, however for a project that needs more processing power, an microcontroller with a ARM core or more in it might more suitable as it provides high processing power.

 To test the code, it can be written to be tested with an debugger attached to the hardware.
 This would tests the code on the actual device and would get the true behaviour.
 There several reasons why this scenario may not work as well.

 The debugger hardware may be expensive and not every developer can have access to one.
 The testing procedure is also likely to be manually executed.
-Manual testing can be difficult to maintain consistency between testing sessions.
-The electronic circuitry may not even be designed for you to start interfacing when you starts to write the code, so the low level code you are creating now must be tested on a mocked platform.
+Manual testing can be difficult to maintain a consistent environment between testing sessions.

+The electronic circuitry may not even be designed for you to start interacting with when you starts to design the code, so the low level code you are creating now must be tested on a mocked platform.

 ## Mocking the hardware